Te-k/guide-to-account-check-up/google/lastactivity.md

 ![](../img/google3.png)

-This page gives detailed information on your recent activity, including the browser User Agent if you click on "Show Details":
+This page gives detailed information on your recent activity, including the IP address and the browser User Agent (if you click on "Show Details"):

 ![](../img/google4.png)

-This information is only available for a short period (a couple of days or weeks), so if you see any sign of suspicious activity, please take a screenshot or write somewhere any interesting information (date and time, IP address, user agent) .
-It may not be available next time you will check this page.
+This information is only available for a short period (a couple of days or weeks), so if you see any sign of suspicious activity, please take a screenshot or write somewhere any interesting information (date and time, IP address, user agent) as it may not be available next time you will check this page.